run2bizdocs/docs/en-us/docs/4biz-helium/processes/tickets/use/capture-ticket.md

 !!! tip "Note"

-      If the is not captured, the current group field will show the same group listed on the ticket's
-      If the ticket is captured, the agent must pick the executor group and it will be shown on the current group field.
+      If the ticket is not captured, the current group field will show the same group listed on the ticket screen If the ticket is captured, the agent must pick the executor group and it will be shown on the current group field.